Selective Catalytic Reduction (SCR) is an active emissions control technology system used in many advanced diesel engines.

 Selective Catalytic Reduction (SCR) is an advanced active emissions control technology system that reduces tailpipe emissions of nitrogen oxides (NOx) down to near-zero levels in newer generation diesel-powered vehicles and equipment.
 The SCR system involves several components packaged together with other parts of the emissions control system.
 Each manufacturer has its own variations of the type and sequencing of different components in the system.

 *Schematic is not representative of all manufacturers' approach to achieve near zero emissions.

 For light-duty vehicles, DEF refill intervals typically occur around the time of a recommended oil change, while DEF replenishment for heavy-duty vehicles and off-road machines and equipment will vary depending on the operating conditions, hours used, miles traveled, load factors and other considerations.Typically, DEF consumption is around 3% of fuel consumption: (example:100-gal fuel consumption would consume about 3 gallons of DEF).

-Proper storage of DEF is required to prevent the liquid from freezing at temperatures below 12 degrees Fahrenheit, and most vehicle DEF dispensing systems have warming devices.
+Proper storage of DEF is required to prevent the liquid from freezing at temperatures below 12 degrees Fahrenheit.
+Most vehicle DEF tanks and dispensing systems have warming devices.

 The U.S. Environmental Protection Agency (EPA) recently announced efforts to develop more stringent tailpipe emission standards for commercial vehicles close to zero through the “Clean Trucks Initiative.”
 Refinements to SCR systems including dosing strategies, catalyst packaging and location are all likely to be considered as part of future emissions compliance strategies.

 DEF is widely available wherever automotive supplies are sold including service stations, convenience stations, major retailers and is also distributed via bulk tanker to individual fleet locations.
 To find a DEF dispensing location, visit Discover DEF.